Motorcycle club offers thanks

 The area on both sides of the trail is a “showcase” for the Rainbow Trail to exhibit to the multiusers of this area.

-Not only was the standing dead timber laid on the ground, but the trail itself was improved as if Greg Heil and his motorized crew had been there for weeks.
+Not only was the standing dead timber laid on the ground, but the trail itself was improved as if Greg Hamilton and his motorized crew had been there for weeks.

 Is there any way we can get those folks to return for more of the same without a fire being the issue?